Measuring Intent Comprehension in LLMs: Measuring (Sufficient) Intent Comprehension

-In this section, we present a simple method, motivated by our conceptual framework, for evaluating whether an LLM possesses a sufficient world model.
+In this section, we present a simple method, motivated by our conceptual framework, for evaluating whether an LLM understands the user's latent intent.
 We assume access to a sample of prompts along with corresponding model responses.
 Some prompts are designed to share the same underlying intent, while others are not.
-In the experimental section, we describe in detail how we construct such a sample.
+In the experimental section, we provide a detailed description of how we construct such a sample.

 Our evaluation approach is based on a variance decomposition of model responses.
-Specifically, we break down response variance into three components: \textit{Purpose Sensitivity} (PS), which captures the model’s responsiveness to changes in the intent or purpose of the input prompt; \textit{Articulation Sensitivity} (AS), which reflects the model’s sensitivity to variations in how users express the same intent; and Model Uncertainty (MU), which accounts for the inherent ambiguity or variability in the model’s responses.
+Specifically, we break down response variance into three components: \textit{Intent Sensitivity} (IS), which captures the model’s responsiveness to changes in the intent or purpose of the input prompt; \textit{Articulation Sensitivity} (AS), which reflects the model’s sensitivity to variations in how users express the same intent; and finally, the residual unceraitny we denote as Model Uncertainty (MU), which accounts for the inherent ambiguity or variability in the model’s responses.